Bad-weather fallback

 Downtown and College Hill are the safest rainy-day districts

-The rainy-day version of Providence is best when the city stays in one short loop rather than turning into a wet logistics project.
+The rainy-day version of Providence is best when the city stays in one compact area rather than turning into a wet logistics project.

 01